HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       LDO   R2, R%val(R10)
 ```

 will load the left hand side of "val" into R10 and use the LOD instruction to add the right side part of "val"".
 The result is stored in R2.

-To reach a data item in the entire 32-bit address range of a segment, the ADDIL instruction will add the left 18-bit portion padded with zeroes to the right to a register.
+In a similar way, to reach a data item in the entire 32-bit address range of a segment, the ADDIL instruction will add the left 22-bit portion padded with zeroes to the right to a register.
 The instruction sequence

 ```cpp
 ofs   .word 0x01025030